amperity/amperity-docs/amperity_reference/source/format_common.rst

 .. format-common-pgp-encryption-start

 Any tool that is compliant with the OpenPGP standard, as defined by |ext_rfc4880| may be used for PGP encryption.
+For example:

 * GNU Privacy Guard.
 Available from |ext_gnupgorg|.
 Instructions for how to use GNU Privacy Guard are from that site.
 * GPG Tools.
 Available from |ext_gpgtoolsorg|.
 Instructions for how to use GPG Tools are from that site.

-.. caution:: The tenant and Amperity must use the same tool to encrypt and decrypt files.

 .. format-common-pgp-encryption-end